deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 ---
 title: "ADEM-VL: Adaptive and Embedded Fusion for Efficient Vision-Language Tuning"
-summary: "ADEM-VL boosts vision-language model efficiency by using parameter-free cross-attention and adaptive fusion, significantly improving accuracy while reducing computational cost."
+summary: "ADEM-VL: A novel vision-language tuning framework achieves state-of-the-art accuracy with significantly reduced computational cost and parameters, using a parameter-free cross-attention mechanism and ..."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-23", "🤗 24-10-25"]
 showSummary: true